 Users and onlookers complain year after year, why is so much human intervention needed to get from the whiteboard to the solution?
-Why does one computer program have to be written for the grid generator, another for the discretization, and still another for the linear algebra, requiring interfaces all along the way with repeated opportunities for human error?
+Why does one computer program have to be written for the grid generator, another for the discretisation, and another for the linear algebra, requiring interfaces all along the way with repeated opportunities for human error?
 Why are symbolic and numerical calculations separate?
 Why can't our ideas and tools blend together into a seamless interoperable system?
 Well, of course, they can, and getting there is merely an engineering problem.
-Fifty years from now, humans will have vanished from most of these intermediate steps.
-The grids and the solvers will be coupled, and humans will more and more rarely catch sight of actual numbers in the course of doing science.
+Fifty years from now, the grids and the solvers will have been coupled-and humans will more and more rarely catch sight of actual numbers in the course of doing science.